bjartnes/bounded-disturbances/README.md

 See if you can make the test green.
 Pay attention to the rate of 200 OK graph.
 Can you do the math by paper?
 Can you reach 100%?
 Does failures in this case change the performance of the API?

+Can you fullfill the requirement:
+- **Given** that 15% of a method internal in the API fails with socket exception
+- **When** we load test the API with 250 rps for 10 seconds
+- **Then**: we expect
+  - the failure rate of the API to be less than 99%
+  - the latency of the 95th percentile to be less than 200 ms

 ## Challenge 2 - Timeouts
 In this challenge we introduce latency of 1 second in 10% of the requests.
 We have a requirement to be faster than than 200 ms in the 95th percentile.